ciscoheat/haxedci-example/README.md

 Thanks for reading!
 If you have ideas, thoughts, anything, just open up an issue.
 Finishing with some useful resources, since this is just a little dip into DCI.

 # Resources

+[SnakeDCI](https://github.com/ciscoheat/SnakeDCI) - The classic Snake game, using DCI and immutable data in combination with a game framework.

 ## Videos